Masahiro Chono: Personal life

 On December 28, 1991, Chono married Martina Carlsbad, whom he met while on an excursion in Germany in 1987.
 Together they have one son (born July 4, 2006) and one daughter (born August 2009).

 In late-June 1995, Chono's father died.
 His death forced Chono to miss an IWGP Tag Team title defense and take a hiatus, which forced him and Hiroyoshi Tenzan to vacate the title on July 7, 1995.

 Since 1999, Chono has owned his own clothing brand, Aristrist (stylised in all caps), with his wife Martina.
 The name is a portmanteau of "Aristo" and "Tristano".

 Other media

 Chono appears as a gang member in the 2017 video game Yakuza Kiwami 2, alongside Genichiro Tenryu, Keiji Mutoh, Riki Choshu and Tatsumi Fujinami.
 Besides appearing in numerous TV shows, he was the voice actor in the Japanese dubbed version of Blade: Trinity for Jarko Grimwood, portrayed by fellow professional wrestler Triple H.

+Chono has provided his vocals for an UTAU voice library, distributed through the February 2013 issue of UTAU Perfect Master, a Windows100% mook.